 4 Side Effects Of Eating Grapefruit You Should Know

-Over the last few years, grapefruit has been under scrutiny because of some its possible side effects.
+Over the last few years, grapefruit has been under scrutiny because of possible side effects.
 If you’re someone who enjoys having a glass of grapefruit juice with your breakfast, these side effects might give you some cause for concern.
 The good news is that grapefruit is generally safe to consume for most people, but under certain conditions, it can have adverse effects on your body.
 This list should give you a clear picture of whether you should be worried at all.

 Reacts With Other Drugs